-- A student awarded a Certificate in Population Health Management from the William G. McGowan School of Business should be an effective communicator - A student awarded a Certificate in Population Health Management from the William G. McGowan School of Business should be a problem solver
+- A student awarded a Certificate in Population Health Management from the William G. McGowan School of Business will demonstrate the ability to apply effective communication strategies. - A student awarded a Certificate in Population Health Management from the William G. McGowan School of Business will demonstrate the ability to apply business analysis and problem-solving skills..